 - Add the garlic and ginger and continue to sauté until the raw smell disappears, about 15-20 seconds.

-- Add beef and stir-fry for about 4-5 minutes or until it begins to brown.
+- Add beef and sauté for about 4-5 minutes or until it begins to brown.

 - Press the Cancel button to turn off the Instant Pot.
 Add the whole spices, powdered spices, and salt and sauté for about 20 seconds.
 Pour in the water and stir to deglaze any browned bits from the bottom.

 - Secure the lid and set the Pressure Release to Sealing.
 Select the Meat/Stew setting and turn the Pressure Level to High.
 If using Beef Stew meat, pressure cook for the default 45 minutes.
 If using Beef Shank meat, increase time to 50 minutes.

 - Let naturally release for 5 minutes, then move the Pressure Release to Venting to release the remaining pressure.
 Remove the whole spices, if desired.

 - Take out a cup of the liquid of the Nihari into a bowl.
 Let it cool a little by adding an ice cube to it.
 Place the atta or roasted brown rice flour* in another bowl.
-Bit by bit, whisk in the Nihari liquid to the atta to form a smooth slurry.
+Bit by bit, whisk in the Nihari liquid to the atta to form a smooth slurry (small clumps are okay).
 Slowly stir this slurry back into the Instant Pot to prevent clumps.
 Taste and adjust salt & seasoning as desired.